Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 the inferno, the owner who may face endless

-charges for failings; had sent a new reporter
+charges for his failings; had sent a new reporter

 to brag about his own bar (which is understandable if you understand